stevenbenner/stevenbenner.com/src/content/posts/2010-05-09-how-to-circumvent-internet-filtering-and-enhance-privacy.md

 ACTA (*The Anti-Counterfeiting Trade Agreement*) is an international agreement being pushed through many nations.
 There are some parts of ACTA that are good, basically the anti-counterfeiting portions, however most of ACTA is about *intellectual property*.
 In fact ACTA, if it is accepted, will put forth some of the most sweeping international copyright policies ever made.

-Primarily backed by media giant and organizations such as the infamous RIAA and MPAA, ACTA will force countries to enact legislation very similar to the American DMCA (*Digital Media Communications Act*) except with even more stringent rules and harsher penalties.
+Primarily backed by media giant and organizations such as the infamous <abbr title="Recording Industry Association of America">RIAA</abbr> and <abbr title="Motion Picture Association of America">MPAA</abbr>, ACTA will force countries to enact legislation very similar to the American <abbr>DMCA</abbr> (*Digital Media Communications Act*) except with even more stringent rules and harsher penalties.

 #### Quick ACTA facts: